Training Tragedies: the losses of

 Training of officers and men in managing sail as well as steam was therefore of the utmost importance.
 For many years after steam had replaced sail for all operational purposes there was a strong body of opinion remained that mastery of sail, and of “work aloft”, was essential for character-building, even when this meant training on masts set up on land.

 This is the background to the retention of HMS Eurydice as a Royal Navy training ship.
-She had been built in 1843 as a very fast 26-gun frigate designed with a very shallow draught to operate in shallow waters.
+She had been built in 1843 as a very fast 26-gun frigate designed with a very shallow draught to operate in coastal waters.
 Wholly sail-dependent, her design and armament were little different to those of the frigates commanded by captains such as Pellew and Cochrane some four decades earlier.
 Over the next eighteen years she saw service worldwide, including an uneventful assignment to the White Sea during the Crimean War.
 She was converted to a stationary training ship in 1861 and remained in this role until re-commissioned as a sea-going vessel in 1877.
-Eurydice departed on a three-month training cruise to the West Indies in the November of that year, carrying 319 crew and trainees.
+HMS Eurydice departed on a three-month training cruise to the West Indies in the November of that year, carrying 319 crew and trainees.

-Contemporary illustration of HMS Eurydice capsizing
+Contemporary artist’s impression of HMS Eurydice capsizing

 The cruise appears to have been uneventful.
-A fast, 18-day, voyage from Bermuda brought Eurydice back to the Isle of Wight by March 24th 1878 prior to entering Portsmouth.
+A fast, 18-day, voyage from Bermuda brought HMS Eurydice back to the Isle of Wight by March 24th 1878 prior to entering Portsmouth.
 At this point she was engulfed in a heavy snow storm and capsized and sank.
 There were only two survivors as those not brought down in the ship itself died of exposure in the freezing water.
 Her captain, Captain Marcus Hare, went down with his ship after ordering every man to save himself and then clasping his hands in prayer.
 The wreck was in shallow enough water for the masts to protrude and it was refloated later in the year.
 It is not surprising however that this old wooden vessel was past repair and she was accordingly broken up.
 The subsequent enquiry held her officers and crew blameless and found that the disaster had been caused stress of weather.
-There was however some concern expressed on the suitability of Eurydice as a training ship because of known concerns as to her stability.
+There was however some concern expressed on the suitability of HMS Eurydice as a training ship because of known concerns as to her stability.